 - Delayed baggage & delayed flight insurance

 - 2x airport lounge passes during flight delays (you + 3 friends instead of you +1)

 - 2.5x number of kids’ accounts (5 instead of 2)

 - 40% discount on crypto exchange fee (1.5% instead of 2.5%)

 - One free international money transfer per month

-Bottom line: It’s an impressive list of extras, though they are geared heavily towards global travelers, not a compelling offering at least until the immediate Covid threat passes.
+Bottom line: It’s an impressive list of extras, though they are geared heavily towards global travelers, not a compelling offering at least until the immediate Covid threat passes (see update below).
 If you wanted to emulate this approach, you would be better served to focus on tangible non-travel benefits such as overdraft protection, fraud protection/guarantees, loan discounts, and so on.